Everything You Need to Know About Renaissance STAR Testing

 There are different levels of Renaissance STAR tests that are given to children in certain grades, so you will not have an 8th grader taking a test made for a 4th grader or vice versa.

-We have questions about the Renaissance STAR test that we have not answered yet, so please read on to explore some frequently asked questions about the Renaissance STAR test and what you can do to help your child succeed!
+You probably have more questions about the Renaissance STAR test, so read on to explore some frequently asked questions about this assessment and what you can do to help your child succeed.

 How Often or When Will My Child Take a STAR Test?

-Every school has different methods of using STAR Assessments, meaning.
+Every school has different methods of using STAR Assessments.
 Not all school districts, schools, or teachers will use the STAR Assessments in the same way or give them at the same time.

 To find out when your child will be taking the STAR test, simply get in contact with your school’s administrator, teacher, or principal to find out what part of the year the testing will be.
-Finding out when the testing will be occurring is a great way to help your student prepare to take the STAR assessment!
-That is where we come in!
+Finding out when the testing will be occurring is a great way to help your student prepare to take the STAR assessment.

 Is There Any Way to Prepare for the Renaissance STAR Test?